-- 3.1 The forecast outturn for Adult Social Services is set out within the paper and appendices. - As part of the 2018/19 budget planning process, the Committee proposed a robust budget plan for the service, which was agreed by County Council.
+- 3.1 The forecast outturn for Adult Social Services is set out within this paper and appendices. - As part of the 2018/19 budget planning process, the Committee proposed a robust budget plan for the service, which was agreed by County Council.
 The 2017-18 outturn position for the service was an underspend of £3.696m after setting up a business risk reserve of £4.5m.
-This is in addition to the adult social care grant received by the Council, earmarked for adult social care business risk, totalling £2.6m. - 3.3 The existing forecast does not assume use of the business risk reserve for general spend in 2018/19.
-Should the department not be able to fully mitigate the current forecast overspend by the end of the financial year, a call on this reserve may be required.
-Furthermore, the revenue support costs of £0.150m relating to the housing programme for older people; Living Well; Homes for Norfolk paper, also on this agenda, are not forecast until the Committee has made any relevant decisions relating to this programme of work. - The planned use of the one-off funding through the improved Better Care Fund was agreed with health partners last year and reflected a three-year position. - The recurrent financial implications resulting from this paper will be fully considered and their impact assessed as part of the 2019-22 budget setting process.
+This is in addition to the adult social care grant received by the Council, earmarked for adult social care business risk, totalling £2.6m. - The existing forecast does not assume use of the business risk reserve for general spend in 2018/19. - The planned use of the one-off funding through the improved Better Care Fund was agreed with health partners last year and reflected a three-year position. - The recurrent financial implications resulting from this paper will be fully considered and their impact assessed as part of the 2019-22 budget setting process.
 The budget planning assumptions for 2019-22 are based on a balanced budget position, therefore any recurrent overspend or non-delivery of recurrent savings during this financial year, will result in an additional unfunded pressure for 2019-20.